Twilight (1998 film): Critical response

 "The reason to see the film is to observe how relaxed and serene Paul Newman is before the camera.
 How, at 73, he has absorbed everything he needs to know about how to be a movie actor so that at every moment he is at home in his skin and the skin of his character.
 It's sad to see all that assurance used in the service of a plot so worn and mechanical."

 Entertainment Weekly critic Owen Gleiberman gave the film a C+ grade.
 He wrote it was meant to be "...about the relationship between a semiretired gumshoe (Paul Newman) and two veteran movie stars (Gene Hackman and Susan Sarandon)..." but was more "...about the trio of aging stars who play them."

-Barbara Shulgasser of the San Francisco Examiner said that it had a "dazzlingly smart script by Benton and co-writer Richard Russo."
+Barbara Shulgasser of the SFGate said that it had a "dazzlingly smart script by Benton and co-writer Richard Russo."
 She wrote further: "Twilight is as close to a perfect film as I've seen in a long while."

 Heather Clisby of Movie Magazine International described it as "one of those films where everybody involved seems to have actually cared, thus we have a superb product with memorable characters brought to life by some of the finest actors of our time."